emmanuel-hartman/supervisedDL-SRVFdistances/README.md

     Parameters
     ----------
     model : keras model
-        keras model to be trained, can be custom or created with with defineModel length : int
+        keras model to be trained, can be custom or created with defineModel length : int
         length of the curves for training
     dim : int